Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingfrommlapi.md

 ### SyncVars

-SyncVars have been removed in Unity MLAPI.
+SyncVars have been removed in Netcode.
 Convert your existing SyncVars into [NetworkVariables](../mlapi-basics/networkvariable).

 ## 4.5 Troubleshooting